-Teacher Preparation Model: The Education Department is looking to promote a "grow your own" teacher preparation model that would offer stackable paraprofessional certificates, which would lead to a local Education Studies degree.
+Education: The Education pathway is looking to promote a "grow your own" model that would offer education studies courses to currently employed education paraprofessionals which would lead to a degree.
 The "grow your own" strategy is particularly relevant for employed paraprofessionals who live in rural areas.
 They intend to expand these efforts in the next several years.

-Although recent legislation regarding teacher credentialing pertaining to transitional kindergarten and K-3 teachers may not go into effect until 2023, the Family and Consumer Education (FACE) Department is working with districts to provide teachers with the required educational experiences that will qualify them for the new certifications.
+Although recent legislation regarding teacher credentialing pertaining to transitional kindergarten and K-3 teachers may not go into effect until 2023, the Department is working with districts to provide teachers with the required educational experiences that will qualify them for the new certifications.
 Several school districts have approached the Department with an invitation to offer their K-12 faculty members curriculum from noncredit certificates which would help those faculty with transitional development (aka professional development) skills and insights appropriate to implement new modes of teaching or curriculum.

 Another growing innovation is Parent University, a program offered in the Bakersfield City School District (BCSD) and in the rural community of Arvin to get parents involved in their child's education or to consider becoming an educational paraprofessional.
-The pilot is modeled after some aspects of BC's child development programs.
+The pilot is modeled after some aspects of the College's child development programs.
 The Parent University leaders seek to create cohorts of parents in need of support from the Family and Consumer Education Department child development faculty members.
 Courses in the Parent University are offered as either credit or noncredit classes.
 The Parent University program will expand this project into the northern region of the BC service area.